 CJI Y.V.
 Chandrachud upheld the High Court’s judgment that gave orders for maintenance to Shah Bano under CrPC.
 Just that the Supreme Court enhanced the sum of maintenance.
-He said that “Section 125 was enacted to provide a quick remedy to a class of persons who are not able to maintain themselves.
+He said, "Section 125 was enacted to provide a quick remedy to a class of persons who cannot maintain themselves.
 What difference would it then make as to what is the religion professed by the neglected wife, child or parent?
 Neglect by a person of sufficient means to maintain these and the inability of these persons to maintain themselves are the objective criteria which determine the applicability of section 125.
-Such provisions, which are crucially of a prophylactic nature, cut across the barriers of religion.
-The liability imposed by S. 125 to maintain close relatives who are indigent is founded upon the person's obligation to the society to prevent vagrancy and destitution.
+Such provisions, which are crucial of a prophylactic nature, cut across the barriers of religion.
+The liability imposed by S. 125 to maintain close relatives who are indigent is founded upon the person's obligation to society to prevent vagrancy and destitution.
 The moral edict of the law and morality cannot be clubbed with religion.”

 Shah Bano’s case was considered a milestone as it was a big step ahead of the general practice of deciding cases based on the interpretation of personal law, and this case also highlighted the need to implement the Uniform Civil Code under Article 44 of the Indian Constitution.

 1. What was the Shah Bano case about?

 A. The Shah Bano case revolved around the issue of maintenance rights for a divorced Muslim woman named Shah Bano.
 She sought maintenance from her husband under Section 125 of the Code of Criminal Procedure.